 • Increased activity and decreased sleeping time

-Medicines, psychological therapy and support from friends, family and society can help to manage this condition.
+Medicines, psychological therapy and support from friends, family and society can help manage this condition.

 Eating Disorder-

-Eating disorders have strong psychological connections and need to be controlled from an early stage itself.
+Eating disorders have strong psychological connections and need to be controlled from an early stage.

 Awareness, nutritional guidance and psychotherapy can help treat eating disorders.
-Doctors may also prescribe medicines in case of severe cases.
+Doctors may also prescribe medicines in severe cases.

 In conclusion, it is important that we take note of or recognise such signs for each of these disorders and help those in need.
 Most people often miss such signs and symptoms of mental disturbances.
-Hence, psychoeducation and systematic understanding or awareness about these illnesses is imperative.
+Hence, psychoeducation and systematic understanding or awareness of these illnesses are imperative.

 Sources-